NTHU-SC/ISC25-ICON-C/README.md

   * for Levante `module load openmpi/4.1.5-nvhpc-24.7` and the compiler to use is then `mpicxx` For automatic setup, use `source scripts/levante-setup.sh`.

-Other dependency like [googletest](https://github.com/google/googletest) is built in-tree from github archives.

 ### Available compile options
 * _Implementation_ - The sequential implementation is selected by default.
 The user can choose of the following options: